 ROE = Net income / Equity x 100% Net income = 37,037 Equity = (123,549 + 118,210) / 2 = 120,880 (Average) ROE = 37,037 / 120,880 x 100% = 30.64%

 ROE and the Financial Projections Template

 Investors use the return on equity calculation to compare different businesses in deciding whether to invest or not.
-If you are seeking funding for your business by way of equity investment, it is likely that you will need to include an estimate of the return on equity an investor can expect to make in your business plan.
+Consequently if you are seeking funding for your business by way of equity investment, it is likely that you will need to include an estimate of the return on equity an investor can expect to make in your business plan.

-The return on equity can be calculated for projected figures, and is included in our financial projections template on the financial ratios page.
+Additionally the return on equity can be calculated for projected figures, and is included in our financial projections template on the financial ratios page.
 For simplicity, the return on equity calculation has been based on the closing balance sheet equity for the year.

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.